 Sunbury is a very small village located in the state of Ohio.
 With a population of 5,097 people and three constituent neighborhoods, Sunbury is the 283rd largest community in Ohio.

 Sunbury real estate is some of the most expensive in Ohio, although Sunbury house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages, Sunbury isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sunbury are a mix of both white- and blue-collar jobs.
-Overall, Sunbury is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Sunbury who work in office and administrative support (15.15%), management occupations (13.85%), and sales jobs (12.72%).
+Sunbury is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Sunbury is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Sunbury who work in office and administrative support (14.95%), management occupations (14.53%), and sales jobs (8.86%).

 Also of interest is that Sunbury has more people living here who work in computers and math than 95% of the places in the US.

-Being a small village, Sunbury does not have a public transit system used by locals to get to and from work.
+Sunbury is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Sunbury is English.
-Other important languages spoken here include Portuguese and Spanish.
+Other important languages spoken here include Portuguese and German.